NIVANorge/Mobius2/docs/mobius2docs/central_concepts.md

 # Central concepts

-Mobius2 models are built around some central concepts like state variables, fluxes, parameters, etc. These are important both for understanding how existing models work and for builiding new models with the language.
+Mobius2 models are built around some central concepts like state variables, fluxes, parameters, etc. These are important to understand both for knowing how existing models work and for builiding new models with the language.

 This is an overview.
-More detailed documentation of how to create the below entities in the model language will be documented later.
+More detailed documentation of how to specify the below entities in the model language is documented on separate pages.

 ## Names and identifiers

 Most entities in the model can have identifiers and names.
 - Identifiers (some times called symbols) are short strings that identify the given entity.
-An example is `gw_denitr`.
+Examples are `soil`, `water`, and `gw_denitr`.
 These are used to refer to the entity inside the model (and also in [mobipy](../mobipydocs/mobipy.html)).
 - Names are typically more descriptive, e.g. "Groundwater denitrification rate at 20 degrees Celsius".
 These are often used to refer to the entity in contexts outside the model code, for instance in [data files](../datafiledocs/datafiles.html) or in [MobiView2](../mobiviewdocs/mobiview.html).

 ## Modules

 A module is a collection of parameters, state variables and other model components that are tightly related to one another.
 Each model is a composition of one or more modules.

 For instance one module could specify how water is transported out of the soil layer (runoff, recharge, evapotranspiration), another the groundwater and so on.
 Modules are formally independent of one another, but can be connected in the model by directing the outgoing fluxes from one module to a quantity described by another module.

 A single module can also be applied to different subsystems in the model (such as using the same module for air-sea heat fluxes or phytoplankton for both a lake and a lagoon basin).

 A module does for the most part not need to know about how the system it describes is distributed.
 So you could use the same soil water module for both a fully and a semi-distributed hydrology model.